 There is the all-powerful medical science.
 There are experienced doctors, statistics and studied probabilities.
 Then there are ultra-sounds, anomaly scans, blood tests and an army of complex, advanced medicines.
 A lot of things on your side.
 But then, there is Fate.
 The unexplained.
 The illogical.
 That little terrorist of uncertainty that still infiltrates your make-believe rampart and tears it apart.

-So an unknown fear flies around me around me in circles, refusing to go away.
+So an unknown fear flies around me in circles, refusing to go away.
 The smell of spirit and floor cleaner is nauseating.
 The cold, dry air of the AC is gloomy.
 I look around.
 I am not the only one waiting.
 There are other labour rooms and other husbands.
 Mothers and sisters too, who pace up and down the corridor flanked by their handbags and medical files.
 Their faces tight from anxiety, their skin colour-drained.
 There isn’t any respite from my own demons in the collective paleness of their faces.

 The little alley leading up to the labour room is pregnant with hope, fear and prayer.